brycewray/hugo-site/content/posts/2018/10/client-too-smart.md

 _Or_&nbsp;.&nbsp;.&nbsp;.

 Or you can just accept reality and use the email to point people to a _landing page_.
-That's the solution to _all_ of these nagging problems, because what you can do with a landing page is limited only by what browsers can render (and the speed of your recipients’ Internet connections, which isn't likely to be a problem for businesses in the developed world).
+That's the solution to _all_ of these nagging problems, because what you can do with a landing page is limited only by what browsers can render (and the speed of your recipients' Internet connections, which isn't likely to be a problem for businesses in the developed world).

 This also has the side benefit of being somewhat of a qualifier---or, if you will, a "self-selector."
 After all: if someone isn't even willing to click a link to go to a landing page, he or she clearly isn't sufficiently interested in what you're marketing that you should be wasting your company's limited resources chasing him or her.
 Right?

-And if your reaction to that is "But, but, how will they _know_ whether they're interested in what I'm marketing without the fancy email?”: no amount of flash and bang can cover up a foggy message, especially if it's gone to a person who's not even the right target in the first place.
+And if your reaction to that is "But, but, how will they _know_ whether they're interested in what I'm marketing without the fancy email?": no amount of flash and bang can cover up a foggy message, especially if it's gone to a person who's not even the right target in the first place.
 On the other hand, a well-written, smartly targeted, and sufficiently brief textual message will steer the _true_ prospects to the landing page.

 So, in the end, what you really want is to send a brief, crisply written email to the right person.
 That email will point the person to a landing page with all the info, not to mention web-based bells and whistles, that you want an interested prospect to see and consider.